Totally untrue myths about Canada

-Much as Canada’s gotten a bit of buzz in recent years, what with our coverboy prime minister and splashy 150th birthday celebration, there are still a ton of misconceptions about Canada floating about.
+Much as Canada’s gotten a bit of buzz in recent years, but there are still a ton of myths about Canada floating about.
 Ask any Canadian who has travelled abroad: it seems the farther we go from home, the weirder the questions we get about what life is really like here.
-So let’s set the record straight.
+So let’s set the record straight about those Canadian myths.

 Yes, the Great White North got its nickname for a reason, but like a lot of the northern hemisphere, winter is just one of our seasons.
 We get all four of them, and they vary a ton depending on where you are in the country.
 Technically winter is only about three months long, though the snow typically falls between November and March in many parts of the country.
 But some places, like Vancouver and the West Coast, only see a few days of snow per year, and rarely dip much below the freezing point.
 Come summertime, temperatures across the country can sit in the 30s for weeks at a time.
 Across the country it’s a fair bet to assume summery weather will kick in at the end of May and last into mid-September, and it can be downright sweltering.